grimme-lab/xtb_docs/source/contents.rst

 ==============================================
- An User Guide to Semiempirical Tight Binding
+ User Guide to Semiempirical Tight Binding
 ==============================================

 This user guide focuses on the semiempirical quantum mechanical methods GFNn-xTB, their